aqeebhussain122/C-Programming/gdb.md

 - step - Useful to step into function stack spaces
 - bt - backtrace of the steps of memory it took for the error to occur (Good to isolate functions and fault points)
 - info (Object type) - Lists details about the object listed such as breakpoints, functions, display variables.
+- frame - Points out exactly where your program is currently at in terms of execution stages.
+- where - Similar to frame.
+- backtrace - Tracking method which shows the origin of a fault and how it started up to the destination where the program had crashed (Your program) usually a line number will print.

 ## ASLR (ADDRESS SPACE LAYER RANDOMINZATION)
 Leave the behavior of the started executable unchanged.
 Some bugs rear their